OfficeDev/VBA-content/VBA/Excel-VBA/articles/worksheetfunction-forecast_ets-method-excel.md

 The predicted value is a continuation of the historical values in the specified target date, which should be a continuation of the timeline.
 You can use this function to predict future sales, inventory requirements, or consumer trends.

  **Note**  This function requires the timeline to be organized with a constant step between the different points.
 For example, that could be a monthly timeline with values on the 1st of every month, a yearly timeline, or a timeline of numerical indices.
-In general, it?s very useful to aggregate raw detailed data before you apply the forecast, which produces more accurate forecast results as well.
+In general, it's very useful to aggregate raw detailed data before you apply the forecast, which produces more accurate forecast results as well.

 If the target date parameter value ( _Arg1_) is chronologically before the end of the historical timeline, **Forecast_ETS** returns an error.